 Students who embark on a study programme who do not yet have a grade 4 or higher (C or higher) in mathematics or English will be required to work towards the achievement of these qualifications as part of their programme.

 The pathways that students follow will maximise progression opportunities onto the next stage of their education, employment or apprenticeship.

-The following qualifications are currently delivered in Years 12 and 13:
+The following qualifications are currently delivered in Years 12 and 13 at the academy: